PACE Maintenance Complete

 WHEN IS IT HAPPENING?

-PACE’s next Maintenance Period starts at 6:00AM on Monday May 5th, 05/06/2025, and is tentatively scheduled to conclude by 11:59PM on Friday May 9th, 05/09/2025.
+PACE’s next Maintenance Period starts at 6:00AM on Tuesday, August 5th, 08/05/2025, and is tentatively scheduled to conclude by 11:59PM on Friday August 9th, 08/08/2025.
+The additional day is needed to accommodate physical work being done in the datacenter to allow for installation of an additional pump into the research hall cooling system.
 PACE will release each cluster (Phoenix, Hive, Firebird, ICE, and Buzzard) as soon as maintenance work and testing are completed.

 WHAT DO YOU NEED TO DO?